Tetralogy of Fallot With Pulmonary Stenosis

 Historical information

-Tetralogy of Fallot holds a central place in the history of surgery for congenital heart disease.
-Tetralogy of Fallot is the first cyanotic cardiac lesion to be successfully managed with surgical palliation and is one of the first cardiac lesions to undergo successful intracardiac repair.
+Tetralogy of Fallot holds a central place in the history of surgery for congenital heart disease; it was the first cyanotic cardiac lesion to be successfully managed with surgical palliation and was one of the first cardiac lesions to undergo successful intracardiac repair.

-The classic BT shunt procedure developed in 1945 involved direct end-to-end anastomosis between the subclavian artery and the pulmonary artery.
+The classic Blalock-Taussig (BT) shunt procedure developed in 1945 involved direct end-to-end anastomosis between the subclavian artery and the pulmonary artery.
 This technique required transection of the subclavian artery.
-At The Great Ormond Street Hospital for Children in London, England, Professor Marc deLeval modified this procedure using an interposition conduit between subclavian artery and pulmonary artery.
-Known as the modified BT shunt, this is currently the most commonly used systemic-to–pulmonary artery shunt.
-Synonyms for the modified BT shunt include the deLeval shunt and the GOS shunt.
+Professor Marc deLeval modified this procedure using an interposition conduit between subclavian artery and pulmonary artery.
+This modified BT shunt (also, deLeval shunt, Great Ormond Street [GOS] shunt), is currently the most commonly used systemic–to–pulmonary artery shunt.

 Nomenclature and Classification